happythenewsad/jekyll_pkcom/_posts/2020-12-16-the-new-static-web-stack-made-easy-terraform.md

 title: The new static web stack made easy with Terraform and Jekyll over TLS
 ---

+## TL;DR
+Terraform is great; I provide a Terraform recipe that's easy to get started with, along with some things I learned along the way.

+## Intended Audience
+Software developers who are interested in trying out Terraform to manage cloud infrastructure.

 ## Motivation
 Until recently, my old web property languished on a past end-of-life Rails Heroku stack.
 It was slow to build and served over plain HTTP.
 Time for an upgrade.

-I taught myself Terraform and Jekyll by migrating peterkong.com to this new stack.
+I taught myself Terraform (and Jekyll) by migrating to this new stack.
 I'm convinced it's an ideal configuration for modern static sites: S3-backed CloudFront offers blazing fast page loads, SSL/TLS configuration is one-and-done, and your cloud architecture is expressed in code, so you never need click through tedious AWS interfaces trying to remember how you configured a firewall setting or bucket rule.
 And you have complete control over every part of your stack.

 I've captured my learnings in two public repos: [terraform-static-site](https://github.com/happythenewsad/terraform-static-site) and [jekyll-pkcom](https://github.com/happythenewsad/jekyll_pkcom)

-Feel free to jump right in.
+Feel free to start there.
 The rest of this post will cover some more detailed thoughts and observations on working with Terraform.
 Code snippets reference [terraform-static-site](https://github.com/happythenewsad/terraform-static-site).

 ## Terraform's tactical merits
-Terraform expresses cloud configurations (i.e. servers, load balancers, datastores, permissions) in code.
+Terraform expresses cloud infrastructure (i.e. servers, load balancers, datastores, permissions) in code.
 This is super great because non-trivial cloud configurations become complex very quickly.

-Depending on your cloud provider\*, cloud configurations may not be versioned, or not versioned in an easily readable way.
-A team member may change a configuration and you may not realize it until something breaks.
-If you adhere to Terraform best practices, every single aspect of your cloud configuration will be versioned and controlled, making infrastructure debugging and rollbacks straightforward.
+Cloud providers (e.g. AWS, Azure) provide browser UIs out of the box for managing infrastructure.
+These can be helpful when starting out, but quickly become cumbersome.

+Here are a few scenarios that illustrate problems I have encountered with cloud infrastructure management before Terraform:

+- A teammate changes a firewall rule, cutting communication between a load balancer and a server.
+Identifying the root cause takes minutes rather than seconds, because infrastructure configurations are not versioned in a central place.
+After identifying the bad firewall rule, uncertainty lingers - have other misconfigurations occurred which may also be impacting production?

+- You want to set up a new CDN distribution that reads from various S3 buckets.
+To do this, you need to copy and paste a list of S3 bucket names into an AWS web form to tell the new CDN distribution where to read from.

-Terraform deployments are idempotent, so existing architecture is preserved if reflects what's in your Terraform specification.
+Terraform solves issues like these by deploying your cloud infrastucture from a versioned template files.
+Terraform deployments are idempotent, so existing architecture is preserved if it reflects what's in your Terraform specification.

 ## Notes and learnings